-For the most ultra-low-budget of trips, you are very welcome to stop reading this article, take whatever cheap/free second-hand panniers you can find on eBay*, Freecycle, Gumtree, or get donated or lent to you, add a basic sewing kit, a roll of Gaffa Tape, some cable ties and a few plastic carrier bags, and leave.
+For the most ultra-low-budget of trips, you are very welcome to stop reading this article, take whatever cheap or free second-hand panniers you can find on eBay*, Freecycle, Gumtree, or get donated or lent to you, add a basic sewing kit, a roll of Gaffa Tape, some cable ties and a few plastic carrier bags, and leave.

 If you’re good at DIY, consider making your own panniers.

-Rectangular plastic buckets with lids are available from hardware stores and pet shops and can be converted into panniers with a few commonly available fixings.
-Cool-boxes have travelled across Europe attached to bicycle racks (see photo above).
+Rectangular buckets with lids are available from hardware stores and pet shops and can be converted into panniers with a few commonly available fixings.
+Cool-boxes have travelled across continents in the same way (see photo above).
 The REI blog has a lengthy and useful post on making your own DIY bucket panniers*.